j-marable/diabetes_project/README.txt

 2) What risk factors are most predictive of diabetes?
 3) Can we use a subset of the risk factors to accurately predict whether and individual has diabetes?
 4) Can we create a short form of questions from the BRFSS using feature selection to accurately predict if someone might have or is at risk of diabetes?

+Answers to these questions (literally and methodologically) can be found in the attached Jupyter Notebook